 - Multiplexed sprites, software sprites and "toggle-plexed" sprites.
 This is a spritey game.

-- NMI-based game engine as a countermeasure preventing ugly, legacy-era raster interrupt bad line artefact effects.
+- IRST-based game engine as a countermeasure preventing ugly, legacy-era raster interrupt bad line artefact effects.

-- Possible IRQ-based secondary interrupt handling SFX and additional effects.
+- NMI-based secondary interrupt handling SFX and additional effects.

 FORMATS & EXTRAS

 As you may rightly have deduced, this isn't going to be a tape-loader.

 I have no plans for any C128-in-C64 mode extras, even though I coded a special version of the old Colony demo that actually did that, just to take advantage of the extra speed the C128 imparts.

 As for extras, I'm open to suggestions at this stage, even though I have some unique ideas in mind.